dimonier/SQLiteStorage/README.md

 # SQLiteStorage

-Simple aiogram FSM storage, stores all data in SQLite database
+Simple aiogram FSM storage, stores all FSM data in SQLite database

 Intended to replace `MemoryStorage` for simple cases where you want to keep states between bot restarts.